A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 \subsubsection{\textbf{DASH}}

-{ } Dynamic Adaptive Streaming over HTTP (MPEG-DASH)~\cite{DASH2011Part6}~\nomenclature{DASH}{Dynamic Adaptive Streaming over HTTP} was standardized in 2011 by MPEG.
-DASH supports both VoD and live video delivery.
+{ } Dynamic Adaptive Streaming over HTTP~(MPEG-DASH)~\cite{DASH2011Part6}~\nomenclature{DASH}{Dynamic Adaptive Streaming over HTTP} is an application layer protocol to support both VoD and live video delivery.
 We first detail the DASH system and its main performance limitations.
-Then, we explain rate adaptation methods.
-Finally, we discuss the works that are based on this protocol.\\
+Then, we explain the rate adaptation methods.
+Finally, we discuss relevant works based on this protocol suite.\\

-\textbf{ {DASH system. }} As explained in Section~\ref{sec: Historical overview of Video Streaming Protocols}, DASH has the same background technology of HTTP adaptive streaming and its system is shown in Figure~\ref{fig:DASHSystem}.
-In DASH system, representations are fragmented into small segments at the server side.
-DASH component characteristics (text, video, audio, etc.) are described in a XML document named Media Presentation Description (MPD)\nomenclature{MPD}{Media Presentation Description}. {Typically,} DASH client is responsible for choosing the next media segments and requesting the related HTTP URL.
-Therefore, a rate adaptation method, named adaptation engine in Figure~\ref{fig:DASHSystem}, is required to select the proper segments' bit rate by considering the segment availability indicated by the MPD, the network conditions and the media playout situation (e.g., playout buffer level)~\cite{seufert2015survey}.\\
+\textbf{{DASH system.}}~As explained in Section~\ref{sec: Historical overview of Video Streaming Protocols}, DASH has the same background technology {as} HTTP adaptive streaming.
+As shown in Figure~\ref{fig:DASHSystem}, the video sequences are stored in various resolutions~(bit rates), called representation, and are fragmented into small segments at DASH server side.
+DASH component characteristics~(text, video, audio, etc.) are described in {an} XML document named Media Presentation Description~(MPD)\nomenclature{MPD}{Media Presentation Description}. {Typically,} DASH clients are responsible for choosing the next media segments and requesting the related HTTP URL.
+Therefore, a rate adaptation method, named adaptation engine in Figure~\ref{fig:DASHSystem}, is required to select the proper segments' bit rate by considering the segment availability indicated by the MPD, the network conditions and the media playout situation~(e.g., playout buffer level)~\cite{seufert2015survey}.\\

-{ \textbf{Performance limitations.} The rate adaptation method is responsible for key issues that influence QoE, namely, startup delay, stall, and video quality switches.
-Startup delay refers to the time since the client request a video until it starts to play, namely pre-buffering.
+\textbf{Performance limitations.}~The rate adaptation method is responsible for key issues that influence QoE, namely, startup delay, stall, and video quality switches.
+Startup delay refers to the time since the client {requests} a video until it starts to play, namely pre-buffering.
 This delay occurs because, generally, one or more segments have to be downloaded completely before the video starts to play.
-Although this delay helps to prevent stalls under poor network conditions, studies show that it often results in users stopping from watching the video~\cite{krishnan2013video}.
-It is important to note that while VoD streaming applications can pre-buffer few seconds of video, live and interactive video streaming can only pre-buffer few hundreds of ms of video~\cite{singh2013mprtp}.}
+Noting that while VoD applications can pre-buffer few seconds of video, live and interactive applications can only pre-buffer few hundreds of ms of video~\cite{singh2013mprtp}.